Industry Insight · For Engineering Teams

-Most teams using Claude Code are leaving its most powerful feature completely untouched.
-They use it to write functions, debug errors, and generate boilerplate, all valid use cases, but all scratching the surface.
+They use it to write functions, debug errors, and generate boilerplate.
+All valid use cases.
+All scratching the surface.

 Skills change the game.
-They let you give Claude persistent, reusable instructions that transform it from a generic coding assistant into an opinionated team member that knows your architecture, your conventions, and your workflow, and follows them every single time.
+They give Claude persistent, reusable instructions that transform it from a generic coding assistant into an opinionated team member that knows your architecture, your conventions, and your workflow, and follows them every single time.

 Skills live in your project's .claude/skills/ directory (or in ~/.claude/skills/ for global skills).
-Each one is a self-contained unit that Claude can invoke by name, via slash commands, or automatically when it detects a matching task.
+Each one is a self-contained unit Claude can invoke by name, via slash commands, or automatically when it detects a matching task.

-The SKILL.md Format
+The SKILL.md format

 SKILL.md